bancorprotocol/carbon-app/README.md

 If VITE_CHAIN_RPC_URL is not set, the app will use the rpc.url and rpc.headers from the development/production network configuration.

+### Network switch

+The network switch is available in the header of the app.
+It allows the user to switch between networks and has the following behavior:

+- If running with VITE_USE_STORED_CHAIN_SWITCH flag set to true, it will change the network in the same page storing the selected network in the local storage.
+- If running with VITE_USE_STORED_CHAIN_SWITCH flag set to false, it will redirect the user to the home page of the selected network set in config `appUrl`.

+If changing the network in the same page, it is recommended to set the chain rpc url via the config instead of using VITE_CHAIN_RPC_URL

 ### Contracts with version < 5

 In case the network is using a version of CarbonController older than 5 then there's no support for extended range for trade by source,